TheArtificial/theartificial.nl/source/blog/2018/05-18-svganimation.html.md

 ## Getting started with animations

-Understanding references and keyframes concepts are essential to animate with CSS.
+Understanding the references and the keyframes concepts are essential to animate with CSS.
 Duration, iteration, easing and delay are also simple yet useful properties.
-Content is mainly based on [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations)
+The content is mainly based on the useful resource [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations).

 ### 1. References